flixusk/SageSphere-E-learning-portal/README.md

 npm run dev
 ```

-API Endpoints:
+## API Endpoints:
-User Endpoints:
+-**User Endpoints:**
-POST /api/users/register: Register a new user (Student or Educator).
+- POST /api/users/register: Register a new user (Student or Educator).
-POST /api/users/login: Login a user and return a JWT token.
+- POST /api/users/login: Login a user and return a JWT token.
-GET /api/users/me: Fetch the current user's profile information.
+- GET /api/users/me: Fetch the current user's profile information.

-Course Endpoints:
+-**Course Endpoints:**
-POST /api/courses: Create a new course (Educator only).
+- POST /api/courses: Create a new course (Educator only).
-GET /api/courses: Fetch all courses or apply filters.
+- GET /api/courses: Fetch all courses or apply filters.
-PUT /api/courses/:id: Edit an existing course (Educator only).
+- PUT /api/courses/:id: Edit an existing course (Educator only).
-DELETE /api/courses/:id: Delete a course (Educator only).
+- DELETE /api/courses/:id: Delete a course (Educator only).
-POST /api/courses/:id/enroll: Enroll in a course (Student only).
+- POST /api/courses/:id/enroll: Enroll in a course (Student only).
-POST /api/courses/:id/unenroll: Unenroll from a course (Student only).
+- POST /api/courses/:id/unenroll: Unenroll from a course (Student only).

-Learning Material Endpoints:
+-**Learning Material Endpoints:**
-POST /api/courses/:id/materials: Upload learning materials for a course (Educator only).
+- POST /api/courses/:id/materials: Upload learning materials for a course (Educator only).
-DELETE /api/courses/:courseId/materials/:materialId: Remove a material from a course
+- DELETE /api/courses/:courseId/materials/:materialId: Remove a material from a course

 ## Screenshots
 Homepage: